-Fingerprint, voice, iris and multifactor identification are being rolled out
+Fingerprint, voice, iris and multifactor identification are being rolled out to increase security

 Fingerprints, voice recognition, iris scans and selfies – these are just some of the ways banks and card issuers are increasing account security beyond the age-old password.